2shoomun/movie_recommendation/README.md

 # Movie Recommendation System

-Welcome to the Movie Recommendation System!
+Welcome to the NLP driven movie recommendation system.
 This repository contains a content-based recommendation engine that suggests movies based on various metadata fields provided by the user, allowing flexible search options that cater to different interests and preferences.

 ## Project Overview